 What Information Do You Need to Gather?

-When analyzing open source usage, you should collect information about the identity of the open source component, its origin, and how the open source component will be used.
+When analyzing open source usage, you should collect information about the identity of the open source component, its license(s), and how the open source component will be used in order to evaluate license compliance.

-Common items to collect are the package name, the status of the community around the package, the version of the package used, the download or source code location online, the copyright owner, the license and the location of the license online, the location of the attribution notices online, a description of modifications made, a list of dependencies, the intended use in your product, the product release that will include the package, the location where the source code will be maintained, and the development team point of contact.
+Common items to collect are the package name, the status of the community around the package, the version of the package used, the download or source code location online, the copyright owner, the license, attribution notices, a description of modifications made, a list of dependencies, the intended use in your product (for example, how linked and to what), the product release that will include the package, the location where the source code will be maintained, and the development team point of contact.

 Source Code Scanning Tools